cyb0rgdoll/kaliVM/README.md

-This rep contains my vagrant file that spins up a Kali virtual machine (using Virtual Box) with a configurabe list of customizable modifications such as:
+This repository contains my vagrant file that spins up a Kali virtual machine (using Virtual Box) with a configurabe list of customizable modifications such as:

-    changing "vagrant ssh" to use root
+    Changing "vagrant ssh" to use root
-    adding swap space
+    Adding swap space
-    setting BASH aliases
+    Setting BASH aliases
-    adding extra wordlists
+    Adding extra wordlists
-    installing wine
+    Installing wine
-    update & dist-upgrade
+    Update & dist-upgrade
-    prepping metasploit
+    Prepping metasploit
-    cloning useful git repos like AutoBlue and AutoRecon etc installing common exploit dependecies and mingw
+    Cloning useful git repos like AutoBlue and AutoRecon etc Installing common exploit dependecies and mingw
-    setting up UFW
+    Setting up UFW
-    zsh (oh-my-zsh terminal shell)
+    Zsh (oh-my-zsh terminal shell)

-Prerequisites
+**Prerequisites**

 You'll need to have the following ready before you can use this:

     VirtualBox 6 installed and working
     Vagrant 2.x installed and working

-Installing
+**Installation instructions**

-    Clone this repo or simple download the Vagrantfile to a directory Navigate to the directory, open Vagrantfile in your favorite editor to review/customize settings if needed From a command shell, start the VM.
-The first time this runs will take some time doing provisioning.
+    Clone this repo by typing 'git clone https://github.com/cyb0rgdoll/kaliVM/Vagrantfile.git'

+    or simple download the Vagrantfile to a directory or folder of your own

+    Navigate to the directory, open Vagrantfile in your favorite editor to review/customize settings if need to From Windows Command Prompt or command shell, start the Virtual machine by typing:

     vagrant up

-    Vagrant will download the base Kali box, configure the VM in virtualbox, run provisioning scripts.
+    The first time this runs will take some time doing provisioning and not require any further interaction.
+Vagrant will download the base Kali box,     configure the VM in virtualbox and run provisioning scripts.
-    The first time this runs this can take some time but should not require any interaction.

-    Login, change the root password and use Kali
+    When ready, login, change the root password and by using the command:

+    sudo passwd root

+    When prompted enter your systems root command.
+If this is a fresh install of Kali, the default password will be set to 'kali' or 'vagrant'

     vagrant ssh

-Usage
+**Usage**

 You can use your VM headless or open the virtualbox gui and attach to the running vm to login with a graphical UI.